-NOTE 1: The triggering of the selection of the PC5 DRX pattern(s) at the V2X Layer, e.g. upon expiration of a timer, upon changes of the V2X application requirements or the DRX-related information about other UEs, or similar, is up to implementation.
+NOTE 1: The triggering of the selection of the PC5 DRX pattern(s) at the V2X Layer, e.g. upon expiration of a timer, upon changes of the V2X Application Layer Requirements as defined in TS 23.287 [5] or the DRX-related information about other UEs, or similar, is up to implementation.